Adolf Zimmer

-Adolf Zimmer (28 February 1908 - May 1940) was a Polish footballer who played as a forward.
+Adolf Alfred Jan Zimmer (28 February 1908 - spring 1940) was a Polish footballer who played as a forward, victim of the Katyn massacre.

 He made one appearance for the Poland national team in 1934.
 His club was Pogoń Lwów.

 A lieutenant in the Polish Army, he was imprisoned by the NKVD following the Soviet invasion of Poland in 1939 and killed in the Katyn Massacre in May 1940, aged 32.